GED & Adult General Education Overview

 GED & Adult General Education Orientations

-Formal orientations are available during the first and fifth week of Fall, Winter, and Spring terms, but enrollment remains open throughout the entire term for students to join whenever they like.
-To set up an off-week orientation, please email email@example.com and let him know you'd like to join the GED program.
+Formal orientations are available during the first half of Fall, Winter, and Spring terms, but enrollment remains open throughout the entire term for students to join whenever they like.
+To set up an off-week orientation, please email firstname.lastname@example.org and let us know you'd like to join the GED program.